SimplyDanny/SwiftLintPlugins/README.md

 That said, you are perfectly free to consume the plugins directly from the [SwiftLint](https://github.com/realm/swiftlint) repository instead if you like to.
-Both ways are functionally equivalent, however one comes with the aforementioned drawbacks.
+Both ways are functionally equivalent, however one comes with the aforementioned conveniences.